-We will use the proceeds from the sale of the Class A notes and the existing amounts on deposit in the pledged funds held under the original master indenture to make deposits to the new accounts created under the amended and restated indenture, including a deposit to the reserve account, a deposit to the escrow account and a deposit to the collection account.
+We will use the proceeds from the sale of the Class A notes and the existing amounts on deposit in the pledged funds held under the original master indenture to make deposits to the new accounts created under the amended and restated indenture, including a deposit to the reserve account, a deposit to the escrow account, a deposit to the student loan account and a deposit to the collection account.
 See "USE OF PROCEEDS" in this offering memorandum.
 The issuer will use the amounts on deposit in the escrow account to refund the refunded bonds as described herein.
+The issuer will use the amounts on deposit in the student loan account to purchase a pool of student loans originated under the Federal Family Education Loan Program as described herein.